General Hiking Information

 When hiking, please follow the Boy Scout motto and be prepared.
 Take more water than you think you will need (1 or 2 gallons per person) and make sure each person has a map, large trash bag & matches in their pocket.
 Tonto and Coconino National Forest maps are recommended before hiking unfamiliar trails.
 The trash bag can be used for an emergency windbreaker, raincoat or holding trash you may generate or find on the trail.

-Trails that are below the rim and close to Cabins on Strawberry Hill:
+Trails that are below the rim and close to lodging at Cabins on Strawberry Hill:

 Strawberry Canyon Trail: (very easy, Up to about 1.5 miles one way) Start off the northwest corner of our resort next to the telephone pole.
 The trail starts a long a hill crest where we sled in the winter.
 Go back about 300 yards until there is a wooden arrow to the left and right.
 For reference there is also a 20 inch diameter standing dead Ponderosa pine tree about ten feet beyond the arrow.
 Turn right and go about 100 yards to the highway.
 Cross the highway and go to your left until you see the barbwire bent up.
 Duck under it (the bottom strand has no barbs so it won’t catch your clothes).
 Walk up the closed off road.
 The trail climbs up the narrowing canyon at an easy grade.
 There are about 10-20 barriers along the trail that go across the old jeep trail.
 They are easy to walk around.
 The narrower the canyon gets the more lush the vegetation becomes.
 There is a fork in the trail after you cross a wash.
 To the left it goes up another narrow canyon.
 Go to the right.
 The road becomes a narrow jeep trail that climbs the rim.
 Follow the trail as far as you wish to go, then turn around and return.
 If you are a very experienced hiker in outstanding physical condition, you may want to hike over and down from Milk Ranch Point on the Donahue Trail listed below.
 Estimated hiking distance from our resort to the Highline Trail Head is about 10 miles.
 I recommend going up the rim on the Rim View Trail described below.